Skip to main content

 Founders rightly worry about giving a remote professional access to their financial data.
 Here’s how to structure it safely:

-- SOC 2 tools: Use accounting platforms that are SOC 2 Type II certified (QuickBooks Online, Xero, NetSuite all qualify)
+• SOC 2 tools: Use accounting platforms that have SOC 2 certified controls (QuickBooks Online, Xero, NetSuite all qualify)

 The reality: cloud-based accounting with proper access controls is more secure than a local employee with the company chequebook in their desk drawer.
 The security risk isn’t geography—it’s access management.